|

 Novello.
 This is a lovely outpost, rather due west of Monforte

 d'Alba.
-I've mentioned several clones of Nebbiolo and this
+I've mentioned several clones of Nebbiolo previously and this

-vineyard has three of them, including the aromatic and very light-in-color
+vineyard has two of them, including the aromatic and very light-in-color

 from a vineyard planted predominantly with rosé...I always found the